nghin/vacsf.org.test/_posts/latest/2015-11-30-The-Ambassador.md

 subheadline: "What gospel are you proclaiming?"
 title: "Nghi's Parable of the Ambassador"
 meta_teaser: "Vietnamese Alliance Church San Francisco Baptism"
 teaser: "A warning to Christ's Ambassadors: Don't change your Lord's message of reconciliation.
-The ambassador in this story, like many in our days, did just that: he changed the message.
+The ambassador in this story, like many in this present day, did just that: he changed the message.
 In doing so, he turned the gospel into religion."
 header: no
 image:
     thumb: "/Ambassador-thumb.jpg"